 Once you have this list note which ones are wants vs needs.

-For example, Netflix, Hulu, Amazon Prime are “wants”.
+For example, Netflix, Hulu, and Amazon Prime are “wants”.
 Your cell phone and car insurance are “needs.”

 As you’re starting off, cancel one or two subscriptions from your “wants” section.